lukarodrigue/lukarodrigue/README.md

 ## 📌Hi There, I'am Luka Rodrigues Gonçalves

 Welcome to my GitHub profile!
-My name is Luka Rodrigues Gonçalves, and I am a Front-End Developer .
+My name is Luka Rodrigues Gonçalves, and I am a Full-Stack Developer .
 I am 24 years old

 ⚡ About Me
 I am a Fullstack Developer focused on building complete and efficient web applications.
 I started my development journey in late 2023 and since then I have been improving my skills with front-end and back-end technologies.